cdktf/cdktf-provider-okta/docs/authServerDefault.python.md

 - *Type:* str

+The name of the authorization server.
+Not necessary but left for backwards capacity with legacy implementation.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.2/docs/resources/auth_server_default#name AuthServerDefault#name}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.3/docs/resources/auth_server_default#name AuthServerDefault#name}

 ---